one-touch-provisioning/otp-gitops/doc/deploy-ibm-cloudpaks.md

  - argocd/cloudpaks/cp4i/cp4i.yaml
 ```

+## What Happens Next?

+Once you commit these changes to Git, OpenShift GitOps will automatically:
+1. Create a Red Hat Advanced Cluster Management (RHACM) Application
-OpenShift GitOps will create a RHACM Application that subscribes to the `multi-tenancy-gitops` repository you configured and apply the manifests to the Managed Cluster's OpenShift-GitOps controller.
+2. Subscribe to your configured `multi-tenancy-gitops` repository
+3. Apply the manifests through the Managed Cluster's OpenShift-GitOps controller

+## Future Improvements

+We're continuously working to enhance this deployment process.
+Future releases will aim to:
+- Automate the manual steps using SealedSecrets
+- Integrate with Vault for secure secret management
+- Implement Ansible Tower for automated configuration

 <p align="right">(<a href="https://github.com/one-touch-provisioning/otp-gitops/">back to main</a>)</p>